 In addition to allowing you to keep your customers and clients up to date, MailChimp keeps tabs of how your audience interacts with your newsletters.
 With it, you’ll be able to see who opens your emails and whether or not they click on the links within them.

-Aweber and MailChimp: Which One Offers the Most Value?
+AWeber vs MailChimp: Which One Offers the Most Value?

 Before you can create a successful email marketing campaign, you have to be able to easily import your contact list to your chosen platform.
-Luckily, both Aweber and MailChimp allow you to copy and paste your contact list from your preferred CRM or eCommerce platform.
+Luckily, both AWeber and MailChimp allow you to copy and paste your contact list from your preferred CRM or eCommerce platform.

-With Aweber, you can either import your list from a spreadsheet or copy and paste it from other platforms.
+With AWeber, you can either import your list from a spreadsheet or copy and paste it from other platforms.
 Once it's complete, you have to format the information so that it fits within the tool’s list fields.
 These fields include the subscriber's first name, surname, email, and any other information you've asked for in your sign-up form.